denten-courses/masters-seminar/README.md

 Online participatin

-** Class Policies**
+**Class Policies**

-> We will seek to create a respectful and supportive environment for our community.
-Consult the xpMethods [lab-culture][^1] for core principles.
+- We will seek to create a respectful and supportive environment for our community.
+Consult the xpMethods [lab-culture][1] for core principles.

-> Please *bring a paper copy* of each reading to the class.
+- Please *bring a paper copy* of each reading to the class.
 The use of electronic devices will be limited to specific exercises.

-> Links to most readings will be provided.
+- Links to most readings will be provided.
 However, you are ultimately responsible for procuring the reading materials.
 Whenever possible, seek documents *in context* of their publication.
 I also strongly encourage that you purchase those texts that are relevant to your interests, and use them to build your core library of secondary literature.

-> Participate from home without guilt when not feeling well, particularly during the flu season.
+- Participate from home without guilt when not feeling well, particularly during the flu season.
 Any absences can be remedied with extra participation online.

-> Consult Columbia's guidelines on [Academic Integrity and Responsible Conduct of Research][^2]
+- Consult Columbia's guidelines on [Academic Integrity and Responsible Conduct of Research][2]

 [1]: https://xpmethod.plaintext.in/lab-culture.html
 [2]: https://gsas.columbia.edu/student-guide/research/academic-integrity-and-responsible-conduct-research